-The SOAD is an independent Consultant Psychiatrist appointed by HIW to undertake this statutory function on behalf of Welsh Ministers, and only ‘becomes’ a SOAD when appointed to give an individual second opinion.
+The SOAD is an independent Consultant Psychiatrist appointed by HIW to undertake this statutory function, and only ‘becomes’ a SOAD when appointed to give an individual second opinion.
 HIW is responsible for the appointment of SOADs and the SOAD service.

 Full details of the vacancy and details of how to apply can be found within the documents below.

 2022 - Specification - Second Opinion Appointed Doctor (SOAD) , file type: PDF, file size: 526 KBPublished:526 KB

 2022 - Application Form - Second Opinion Appointed Doctor (SOAD) , file type: DOC, file size: 202 KBPublished:202 KB